someRandomDude-a/VAT-Gate/README.md

 python -m pip install -r requirements.txt python main.py
 ```

+> [!NOTE]
+> This repo uses python 3.14.
+> It may also work on other builds on python but stability and operation is not guaranteed.

 Alternatively you can use the provided Docker Compose file
 `backend/Docker/docker-compose.yml` which spins up MariaDB, phpMyAdmin